noiseprotocol/noise_spec/noise.md

  re-initializes the session.

-If a non-zero branch is taken and session state is re-used, `MixKey()` is called, with the branch number as the type, and empty data.
+If a non-zero branch is taken and session state is re-used, `MixKey()` is called, with the branch number as the type, and an optional branch name as data.

 If a non-zero branch is taken and session state is re-initialized, then the branch message is treated as starting a new handshake, and the steps from 4.2